teamdigitale/pdnd-ckan/README.md

-# CKAN for Piattaforma Digitale Nazionale Dati (PDND) - previously DAF
+# CKAN for Piattaforma Digitale Nazionale Dati (PDND), previously DAF

 CKAN is a powerful data management system that makes data accessible – by providing tools to streamline publishing, sharing, finding and using data.
 CKAN is a key component consumed by the PDND project.

-## What is PDND?
+## What is the PDND (previously DAF)?

+PDND stays for "Piattaforma Digitale Nazionale Dati" (the Italian Digital Data Platform), previously known as Data & Analytics Framework (DAF).

-More informations about the PDND can be found at the [Digital Transformation Team website](https://teamdigitale.governo.it/it/projects/daf.htm)
+You can find more informations about the PDND on the official [Digital Transformation Team website](https://teamdigitale.governo.it/it/projects/daf.htm).

 ## Tools references